OpTi9/Tower-Defence/README.md

 # TOWER DEFENSE PROJECT

 This project represents the realization of a classic Tower Defense game in Unity game engine, following the instructions provided by my university professor.
 I hope you enjoy playing it as much as I did developing it.
-Contributions, improvements, and suggestions are always welcome!

 ![screenshot](https://i.imgur.com/QTnvoY4.png)

-## Introduction

-Tower Defense, often abbreviated as TD, is a popular video game genre.
-In this strategy-based game, the primary objective is to defend a certain location from successive waves of enemies.
-This is accomplished by progressively building and upgrading defensive towers.

 ## Game Objective